jondeuce/mwiexamples/README.md

 Data must be stored as (x, y, z, echo) for multi-echo input data, or (x, y, z, T2 bin) for T2-distribution input data.
 See the [documentation](https://jondeuce.github.io/DECAES.jl/dev/cli) for more API details.

-In order to call the command line interface one may first wish to create a Julia script which loads DECAES.jl and calls the entrypoint function `main()`.
+In order to call the command line interface one may first wish to create a Julia script which loads DECAES and calls the entrypoint function `main()`.
-For example, the script `decaes.jl` provided by this repository contains a more heavily commented version of the following (plus some omitted lines which install DECAES.jl if necessary):
+For example, the script `decaes.jl` provided by this repository contains a more heavily commented version of the following (plus some omitted lines which install DECAES if necessary):

 ```julia
 using DECAES # load the package